OpenNebula/website/content/product/cluster_configuration/hosts_and_clusters/one_fabricmanager.md

 - NVIDIA NVSwitch Hardware: required on the KVM hosts.
 - Host Software Component: the `opennebula-kvm-node EE package must be installed on all NVSwitch-equipped hosts.
 - VFIO-PCI Drivers: the `vfio-pci driver must be enabled and loaded for the NVSwitch and GPU devices to allow PCI passthrough to the Service VM.
-- **Service VM Image:** The required Fabric Manager VM image is handled and downloaded automatically during service startup.
+- Service VM Image: the required Fabric Manager VM image is handled and downloaded automatically during service startup.

 **OpenNebula Frontend:**